-The history of the Catholic Church is long, complicated, and fascinating, and in this book it is expertly and ably told by historian James Hitchcock.
+The history of the Catholic Church is long, complicated, and fascinating, and in this book it is expertly and ably told by James Hitchcock, professor of history at St. Louis University for over 30 years.
 As in the parable of Christ about the weeds that were sown in a field of wheat, evil and good have grown together in the Church from the start, as Hitchcock honestly records.
-He brings before us the many characters-some noble, some notorious-who have left an indelible mark on the Church, while never losing sight of the saints, who have given living testimony to the salvific power of Christ in every age.
+He brings before us the many characters—some noble, some notorious—who have left an indelible mark on the Church, while never losing sight of the saints, who have given living testimony to the salvific power of Christ in every age.

-"A remarkable achievement that synthesizes a lifetime of learning, James Hitchcock's History of the Catholic Church is also a signal service to twenty-first century Catholicism, a religious community in which controversy and contention are often the by-products of severe amnesia.
-The Church of the New Evangelization has to know its own story, and that story is told here in full."- George Weigel, Distinguished Senior Fellow, Ethics and Public Policy Center, Washington, D.C.
+“A remarkable achievement that synthesizes a lifetime of learning, James Hitchcock’s History of the Catholic Church is also a signal service to twenty-first century Catholicism, a religious community in which controversy and contention are often the by-products of severe amnesia.
+The Church of the New Evangelization has to know its own story, and that story is told here in full.”
+GEORGE WEIGEL

-"James Hitchcock has a well-earned reputation as an outstanding scholar, insightful commentator and lucid, accessible writer.
+“James Hitchcock has a well-earned reputation as an outstanding scholar, insightful commentator and lucid, accessible writer.
 All of these skills come together and shine in his History of the Catholic Church.
-It's a masterwork: exhilarating in scope and a joy to read.
-If you want an unforgettable account of the fullness and drama of the Christian story, read this book."+Charles J. Chaput, O.F.M.
-Cap., Archbishop of Philadelphia
+It’s a masterwork: exhilarating in scope and a joy to read.
+If you want an unforgettable account of the fullness and drama of the Christian story, read this book.”
+CHARLES J. CHAPUT, O.F.M.
+Cap.

-"This book, by one of the premier American Catholic historians, is clearly addressed to a broad audience.
-It is apologetic in the best sense, written from the point of view of a practicing Catholic, and addresses the various questions that would occur to a lay reader inevitably influenced by views found in the larger culture.
-The book is well written.
-It is not burdened down with details or many footnotes, but is attached to a strong narrative line centering on meaning.
-It would therefore be appropriate to study groups." - Glenn W. Olsen, emeritus Professor of History, University of Utah
+“This book, by one of the premier American Catholic historians, is clearly addressed to a broad audience.
+It is apologetic in the best sense, written from the point of view of a practicing Catholic, and addresses the various questions that would occur to a lay reader inevitably influenced by views found in the larger culture.”
+GLENN W. OLSEN